 \subsubsection{PPP-CI Spectra}

-We present PPP-CI level calculated linear optical absorption spectra of GQD-30-$C_{2v}$ employing both the standard and the screened Coulomb parameters presented in Fig. \ref{fig:ppp-spectra-gqd-30}.
+We present PPP-CI level calculated linear optical absorption spectra of GQD-30-$C_{2v}$ employing both the standard and the screened Coulomb parameters in Fig. \ref{fig:ppp-spectra-gqd-30}.
 For both the calculations, the second peak (II) corresponding to a $y$-polarized transition is the MI peak, with the excited states dominated by the singly excited configurations $|H-1\rightarrow L\rangle+c.c.$, where $c.c.$ denotes the charge-conjugated configuration $|H\rightarrow L+1\rangle$.
 As far as quantitative comparison among the approaches on location of the MI peak is concerned (see Table \ref{tab:gqd-mi}), the PPP-CI value 3.41 eV computed using the screened parameters is about 0.4 eV lower than the location of peak III at 3.83 eV in TDDFT spectrum.
 However, if we consider the MI peak to be a broad band starting at peak II in the TDDFT spectrum located at 3.63 eV, the difference reduces to about 0.2 eV.
 The PPP-CI location of the MI peak based on the standard parameter calculations at 4.29 eV, is about 0.5 eV higher than the TDDFT value.
-Compared to the experimental location of the MI peak at 3.74 eV \citep{clar1977correlations}, our screened parameter value is about 0.3 eV lower while the standard parameter value is about 0.6 eV higher.
+Compared to the experimental location of the MI peak at 3.74 eV \cite{clar1977correlations}, our screened parameter value is about 0.3 eV lower while the standard parameter value is about 0.6 eV higher.

 After the MI peak, the next significant high intensity peak in the screened parameter spectrum occurs at 4.70 eV (peak V) due to two almost degenerate excited states with $x$ and $y$ polarizations.
 The wave function of the $y$-polarized state is dominated by single excitations $|H-6\rightarrow L\rangle+c.c.$ while the $x$-polarized state is mainly composed of the single excitation $\arrowvert H-2\rightarrow L+2\rangle$ with small contribution from the triple excitation $\arrowvert H\rightarrow L;H\rightarrow L;H-2\rightarrow L+2\rangle$ indicating some influence of electron-correlation effects.
-The $y$-polarized peak VIII located at 5.48 eV also carries significant oscillator strength and is largely due to the single excitations $\arrowvert H-1\rightarrow L+5\rangle+c.c.$ Detailed information about all the peaks in the screened parameter spectrum is given in Table S5 of SI.
+The $y$-polarized peak VIII located at 5.48 eV also carries significant oscillator strength and is largely due to the single excitations $\arrowvert H-1\rightarrow L+5\rangle+c.c.$.